On the Capacity of Secure Distributed Batch Matrix Multiplication: Results

-Let us start with the basic SDMM setting, where both matrices ${\bf A}, {\bf B}$ are $X$-secured, and there is no prior side-information available to the user.
-This is essentially the two-sided secure SDMM setting considered previously in \cite{Chang_Tandon_SDMMOS, Kakar_Ebadifar_Sezgin_CSA}. \begin{theorem} The capacity of SDMM$_{({\bf AB},\phi)}$, with $X_A=X_B=X$, is characterized under various settings as follows.
+Let us start with the basic SDBMM setting, where both matrices ${\bf A}, {\bf B}$ are $X$-secured, and there is no prior side-information available to the user.
+This is essentially the two-sided secure SDBMM setting considered previously in \cite{Chang_Tandon_SDMMOS, Kakar_Ebadifar_Sezgin_CSA}. {\begin{theorem} The capacity of SDBMM$_{({\bf AB},\phi)}$, with $X_A=X_B=X$, is characterized under various settings as follows.

-\end{theorem} Case \eqref{eq:cabphi1} is trivial because ${\bf A, B}$ are $X$-secure, and nothing is available to the user as side-information, which means that even if the user and the servers fully combine their knowledge, ${\bf A, B}$ remain a perfect secret.
+\end{theorem}} Case \eqref{eq:cabphi1} is trivial because ${\bf A, B}$ are $X$-secure, and nothing is available to the user as side-information, which means that even if the user and the servers fully combine their knowledge, ${\bf A, B}$ remain a perfect secret.
 The converse proof for cases \eqref{eq:cabphi2} and \eqref{eq:cabphi5} of Theorem \ref{thm:cabphi} is presented in Section \ref{sec:confs13}.
 Converse proofs for all other cases follow from Lemma \ref{lemma:main} and Theorem \ref{thm:mmxstpir}.
 For example, consider case \eqref{eq:cabphi3}.
 According to \eqref{eq:lemmamain1},\eqref{eq:lemmamain2}, we have $C_{({\bf AB,\phi})}\leq C_{\text{MM-XSTPIR}}(N,X,X,K,\min(L,M))$ which in turn is bounded by $\min(L,M)(N-X)/(KN)$ according to Theorem \ref{thm:mmxstpir}.
 Therefore, if $K/\min(L,M)\rightarrow\infty$, then we have the bound $C_{({\bf AB,\phi})}=0$.
 Converse bounds for other cases are found similarly.
 The proof of achievability for case \eqref{eq:cabphi2} is presented in Section \ref{sec:achfs1}.
 All other achievability results are presented in Section \ref{sec:achfs2}.